citusdata/citus_docs/admin_guide/cluster_management.rst

 Rebalancing Shards
 ------------------

-If you want to move existing shards to a newly added worker, Citus Enterprise and Citus Cloud provide a ``rebalance_table_shards`` function to make it easier.
+If you want to move existing shards to a newly added worker, Citus Enterprise and Citus Cloud provide a :ref:`rebalance_table_shards` function to make it easier.
 This function will move the shards of a given table to make them evenly distributed among the workers.

 ::